I received this email a couple of weeks ago (I’m not editing it):

 I am looking for someone to write web content for some of my clients and I would like to know what do you charge to write a 300-400 page.
 I have ongoing projects so this will be a long term project.

 Now, don’t get me wrong.
-I understand money talks and people need to be mindful of budgets and bottom lines (hell, I’m a small business, too).
+I understand money talks and people need to be mindful of budgets and bottom lines (hell, I’m a small business owner, too).
 And I understand we’re in a tough economy.
 But when a web or marketing guy says to me, “How much do you charge to write 300 words of website copy,” he’s doing a major disservice to his client because he’s devalued what content can do: content can convert people into leads/sales or it can cause people to click away.
 This guy’s query smacks of “This is short copy, so it shouldn’t cost a lot.”

 I was much more forgiving of this five years ago (even two years ago).
 But not today, at least not from a web/marketing guy who should have some understanding (if he’s serious about what he does) of the direct link between kick-ass content and conversions.
 This guy is stuck in ’90s Rateville instead of today’s Value City, at least according to this email.